Dr. Hannah Stolze

 Dr. Keith Johnson

-Ben Norquist studied history and political science in his undergraduate years (Bryan College, Dayton, Tennessee), and went on to earn his Master of Arts in Western thought from St. John's College (Annapolis, Maryland).
-Ben is a member of the Academy of Management, with particular interests in spirituality and management as well as entrepreneurship in the higher educational context.
+Ben Norquist studied history and political science in college (Bryan College, Dayton, Tennessee), and went on to earn his Master of Arts in Western thought from St. John's College (Annapolis, Maryland).
+Ben is a Ph.D. student in the Higher Education department at Azusa Pacific University.
+In this capacity, he is studying innovation and internationalization in higher education.

-Before coming to Wheaton, Ben served as a department director for seven years at Bryan College, where he and his team developed and refined mentored international internships, campus-wide lecture series’, academic study tours and other curricular and co-curricular programs.
-He also taught as an Assistant Professor on the political science faculty and led his department in developing more rigorous methods for program assessment and evaluation.
-Ben considers his current work with Opus to be a continuation and maturation of his previous work experiences.
+Before coming to Wheaton, Ben served as Director of Spiritual Formation for seven years at Bryan College, where he and his team developed and refined mentored international internships, campus-wide lecture series, academic study tours, and other curricular and co-curricular programs.
+He considers his current work with the Center for Faith & Innovation to be a continuation and maturation of his previous work experiences.

 See Ben’s LinkedIn profile.

 Office Coordinator for CFI

 Administrative Assistant to the Dean of Curriculum & Advising

 Erin was born in Minnesota but spent most of her early years in Iowa with her parents and older brother.
 She chose Wheaton College for her undergraduate studies after learning about the school from a Google search for Christian colleges and universities.
 She graduated with a degree in Community Art and completed a minor in Urban Studies while participating in the Wheaton in Chicago program.
 Throughout the process, she developed a love for bringing creative approaches to friendships, relationships, and institutional and administrative challenges.
 Erin and her husband Josh met during their freshman year in the Wheaton College Gospel Choir, giving the choir a special place in their hearts.